Sam Darnold: 2022 season

 Darnold was named the backup for the 2022 season after losing a preseason competition to new acquisition and 2018 draftmate Baker Mayfield.
 During the third preseason game against the Bills, Darnold left the game with an ankle injury.
 It turned out to be a high ankle sprain, requiring 4–6 weeks to recover.
 On September 1, 2022, Darnold was placed on injured reserve.
 On November 7, Darnold was activated back to the roster by the Panthers.
-Darnold was named the starter for the Panthers' Week 12 game against the Broncos.
+Darnold was named the starter for the Panthers' Week 12 game against the Denver Broncos.
 In his return, Darnold tossed for 164 yards and a touchdown on 11 of 19 passes, while also recovering a fumble for a touchdown as the Panthers beat the Broncos 23–10.
-In Week 14, Darnold led the Panthers to a 30–24 away victory over the Seattle Seahawks, throwing for 120 yards and a touchdown, as well as running four times for 30 yards.
+In Week 14, Darnold led the Panthers to a 30–24 road victory over the Seattle Seahawks, throwing for 120 yards and a touchdown, as well as running four times for 30 yards.
 In Week 15 against the Pittsburgh Steelers, Darnold threw for 225 yards and a touchdown, however the Panthers would lose 24–16.
 Darnold and the Panthers would bounce back the following week against the Lions, winning 37–23.
 Darnold threw for 250 yards and a touchdown, while also earning a rushing touchdown.
-In Week 17 against the division rival Buccaneers, Darnold would throw for 341 yards and 3 touchdowns, with just one interception.
+In Week 17 against the division rival Buccaneers, Darnold would throw for 341 yards, 3 touchdowns, and just one interception.
 However, it would not be enough since the Panthers went on to lose 30–24 and were subsequently eliminated from playoff contention.
 Darnold and the Panthers traveled to New Orleans for the final game of the season against the Saints, where Darnold played poorly, throwing for only 43 yards and two interceptions on 5 of 15 passing.

-Overall, Darnold finished the 2022 season with 1,143 passing yards, seven passing touchdowns, and three interceptions as well as 26 carries for 106 yards and two touchdowns alongside a 4–2 record as the starter.
+Darnold finished the 2022 season with 1,143 passing yards, seven touchdowns, and three interceptions to go along with 26 carries for 106 yards and two touchdowns alongside a 4–2 record as the starter.
 Following the season, Darnold's contract was not renewed, and he became a free agent.